MRebati/angular7-pubsub/README.md

 ## Usage
  - Import service in your codes or download via npm or bower.

-`npm i --save angular2-pubsub` | `bower i --save angular2-pubsub`
+`npm i --save angular2-pubsub`

+	if you use Angular version 2.x.x plase install from npm with '2.0.6' tag.

+`npm i --save angular2-pubsub@2.0.6`

-	if you use Angular version 4.x.x plase install from npm with 'next' tag.
+	if you use Angular version 5.x.x plase install from npm with 'next' tag.

 `npm i --save angular2-pubsub@next`